LucasRoseira/PHP_OOP/README.md

 > Obs:

-This's just a study repo thus there're a lot of comments.
+This is just a study repo thus there're a lot of comments.
 Don't see it like a serious job.
 Normally, we don't use so many comments because the code must be easy to understand, even without them, if you need to explain everything about your code so isn't a clean code!